BIOMEDICAL RESEARCH IMAGING CORE (BRIC) lab

-Inveon small-animal PET/SPECT/CT imaging system.
+Mediso NanoScan small-animal PET/SPECT/CT imaging system.
+This scanner has expanded our imaging capabilities to include rodents, rabbits and small, non-human primates.
+We can scan multiple mice at the same time for certain studies.
 Individual holding chambers for rodents between isotope injection and scanning are provided in the imaging suite.
-We have an approved Radionuclide Experimentation Authorization (REA) from the University for ordering a variety of radiotracers and have had successful collaborations in the past with the NIH’s tracer development lab for novel radioactive probes.
+We have an approved Radionuclide Experimentation Authorization (REA) from the University for ordering a variety of radiotracers and we collaborate with the NIH’s tracer development lab for novel radioactive probes.

 In Vivo - SkyScan 1278 in vivo micro-CT system.
 It utilizes x-ray in the form of a full-body animal scanning system.
 The user interface of the SkyScan1278 system is simple and intuitive.
 The system has several sizes of mouse and rat cassettes for holding animals during imaging.

 Ex Vivo - SkyScan 1172 system.
 A high-resolution scanner for ex vivo (specimen) imaging.

 Perkin Elmer IVIS Spectrum CT system.
 Allows high throughput 2D optical imaging (up to 5 mice simultaneously) in optical mode and up to 2 animals at a time with 3D CT.

 Philips iU22 Ultrasound machine.
 This is a full-featured diagnostic ultrasound with xMatric Transducers.
 It is able to provide capabilities for all animal sizes (small animal to large animal).